 All of you must have heard the term “Keyword” over a zillion times.
-That’s because keywords are the epicentre of PPC advertising in Google Adwords.
+That’s because keywords are the epicenter of PPC advertising in Google Ads.

 There are different ad groups in each campaign and each of these groups have keywords that are similar in nature.
 Keywords are what qualifies your ads to be shown for searches on Google.

-All that being said, how many of you know that there is something called “Negative Keywords” that are equally important in your Adwords campaign?
+All that being said, how many of you know that there is something called “Negative Keywords” that are equally important in your Google Ads campaign?

 In order to target your Ads effectively, keywords are not just enough.
 You need a constantly growing negative keyword list as well.